trougnouf/Manypriors/README.md

 PyTorch reference implementation of
-"End-to-end optimized image compression with competition of prior distributions" by Trougnouf / Benoit Brummer ( https://github.com/trougnouf/Manypriors )
+"End-to-end optimized image compression with competition of prior distributions" by Benoit Brummer and Christophe De Vleeschouwer ( https://github.com/trougnouf/Manypriors )

 Forked from PyTorch implementation of
 "Variational image compression with a scale hyperprior"